mvolkmann/blog/src/python/python-compared-to-js.md

   # The Python version of ternary does work.
   name = sys.argv[1] if len(sys.argv) > 1 else 'World'
   ```

+- lots of documentation and examples are still for V2 instead of V3

 ## Running Scripts